tushar-mohan/perftools/INSTALL.md

 You also have the option build papiex against a pre-installed version of PAPI or libmonitor.

-The only requirement is the availability of gcc and standard *nix utilities such as `make` and `autoconf`.
-Your system needs to support shared libraries.
-Papiex has been well tested on many versions of Linux/x86_64.

 Build PapiEx
 ------------

 The easiest way to build and use papiex is to use the bundled PAPI and libmonitor.

-The `PREFIX` argument is optional.
-If unset, the tools will be installed in a sub-directory under the working directory.
+       $ make
+       $ make test
+       $ make fulltest

+This builds and installs papiex in a sub-directory of the working directory.
+If you would like to install it somewhere else, you can supply the `PREFIX` argument to `make`.

-      $ make install PREFIX=/path/to/where/you/want/to/install/papiex
+      $ make PREFIX=/path/to/where/you/want/to/install/papiex install
       $ make PREFIX=... test
       $ make PREFIX=... fulltest

-To use an exisiting PAPI installation, and not use the bundled PAPI:
+To use an existing PAPI installation, and not use the bundled PAPI:

       $ make PAPI_INC_PATH=/path/to/papi/install/include \
              PAPI_LIB_PATH=/path/to/papi/install/lib